Jamaat-e-Islami Pakistan: Successful long march against Bhutto's government

-At least during the time of Ahmad, the position of JI on revolutionary action was that it was not ready to turn to extra-legal action but that its objectives are definite (qat'i) but its methods are "open to interpretation and adaptation (ijtihadi)" based on the "exigencies of the moment".
+At least during the time of Ahmad, the position of JIP on revolutionary action was that it was not ready to turn to extra-legal action but that its objectives are definite (qat'i) but its methods are "open to interpretation and adaptation (ijtihadi)" based on the "exigencies of the moment".

 On 23 July 2007, Qazi Hussain Ahmad tendered his resignation from the National Assembly to protest against the Army operation at Lal Masjid.

 Sayyed Munawer Hassan (2008–2014)

-In 2008, JI and Pakistan Tehreek-e-Insaf again boycotted the elections.
+In 2008, JIP and Pakistan Tehreek-e-Insaf again boycotted the elections.
 Ahmad declined to stand for re-election due to health issues, and Syed Munawar Hassan was elected as the ameer.

-Siraj-ul-Haq (2014–present)
+Siraj-ul-Haq (2014–2024)

 On 30 March 2014, Siraj-ul-Haq, serving as senior minister in the Khyber Pakhtunkhwa government and the party's deputy chief, was elected as the new ameer.
 He replaced the incumbent Munawer Hasan and the party's general secretary, Liaqat Baloch.
 25,533 office bearers of the party out of a total of 31,311 voted in these elections.
 It was the first time that the party had voted out an ameer after just one term.
 He, therefore, resigned from his role as senior minister.
 This coincided with a drone attack on a madrassa in Bajaur Agency.

 In 2016, Siraj-ul-Haq led funeral prayers for Mumtaz Qadri, who had been executed for assassinating Punjab Governor Salmaan Taseer while serving as his bodyguard.
-Siraj-ul-Haq called for nationwide protests against the execution of Qadri and for Allah to "destroy America as well."
+Siraj-ul-Haq called for nationwide protests against the execution of Qadri.

+Hafiz Naeem ur Rehman (2024-Present)

+Hafiz Naeem ur Rehman was elected as the Ameer of Jamaat e Islami on 4 April 2024, with his term lasting until April 2029.

 Organisations

-JI provides unions for doctors, teachers, lawyers, farmers, workers and women, for example, Islami Jamiat-e-Talaba (IJT), Jamiat Talaba Arabia and Islami Jamaat-e-Talibaat (its female branch) a Students' union and JI Youth Pakistan, a youth group.
+JIP provides unions for doctors, teachers, lawyers, farmers, workers and women, for example, Islami Jamiat-e-Talaba (IJT), Jamiat Talaba Arabia and Islami Jamaat-e-Talibaat (its female branch) a Students' union and JI Youth Pakistan, a youth group.

 The party has a number of publications from affiliated agencies such as Idara Marif-e-Islami, Lahore, the Islamic Research Academy, Karachi, Idara Taleemi Tehqeeq, Lahore, the Mehran Academy, and the Institute of Regional Studies.
 Its print media publications number 22, including the daily Jasarat, weekly Friday Special, weekly Asia, monthly Tarjumanul Quran and fortnightly Jihad-e-Kashmir, with Jasarat in particular having a circulation of 50,000.

 The Islami Nizamat-e-Taleem, led by Abdul Ghafoor Ahmed, is an educational body that includes 63 Baithak schools.
-Rabita-ul-Madaris Al-Islamia supports 164 JI madrasas.
-JI also operates the Hira Schools (Pakistan) Project and Al Ghazali Trust.
+Rabita-ul-Madaris Al-Islamia supports 164 JIP madrasas.
+JIP also operates the Hira Schools (Pakistan) Project and Al Ghazali Trust.
 The foundation administers schools, women's vocational centres, adult literacy programs, hospitals and mobile chemists and other welfare programs.
-In this respect, JI interacts with the general market.
+In this respect, JIP interacts with the general market.

 In total, there are around 1000 registered madrasas affiliated with the JeI in Pakistan, the province of Khyber Pakhtunkhwa having most of them, with some 245 or nearly a quarter of the total.